pavelchowdhury99/naive_bayes_classifiers_using_python/README.md

 # naive_bayes_classifiers_using_python
-A repository to explaing Naive Bayes Classification algorithms with sample data sets.
+A repository to explain all Naive Bayes Classification algorithms with sample data sets.